Peru flag

-Postal codes for Socota range from 06750 to 06751 in Cajamarca, Cutervo, Peru.
-The table below lists ZIP codes and postcodes for places within Socota.
+Postal Codes (Códigos postales) for Socota range from 06750 to 06751 in Cutervo, Cajamarca, Peru.
+To find exact Postal Codes and postcodes within Socota, choose from the districts below.

 Postal Codes for Places in Socota